ChrisMagliano/chrismagliano.github.io/_portfolio/UCL.md

 - Which teams have been the most successful in terms of wins, finals appearances, and consistent performance?
 - Which countries have produced the most successful teams?
 - How do teams' performances differ when playing at home versus away?
-- What are the trends in match attendance over the years, and how do they vary by country or venue?
+- What are the trends in match attendance over the years, and how do they vary by country?

 ## Results and Findings